whitedevil31/whitedevil31/README.md

  #### About Me ✨

-- 👨‍💻 Loves MERN
+- 👨‍💻 Loves MERN.
-- 💬 Ask me about Web Development
+- 💬 Ask me about Web Development.
-- 📚 I’m currently learning AWS
+- 📚 I’m currently learning AWS.
 - 💡 Have a unique idea ?
 Feel free to contact at <a href="mailto:magz311@gmail.com">📫</a>